6 Ways to Keep Your Kids’ Tooth Enamel Strong

 1. Avoid Sugary Foods and Drinks

-Bacteria feed off sugar in your teeth, causing plaque and ultimately cavities.
-To avoid this, limit the number of sugary foods and drinks your child consumes.
-Also note that not all sugary foods are obvious, bread and rice also convert to simple sugars that can damage the teeth.
+Bacteria feed off the sugar in your teeth, causing plaque and ultimately cavities.
+To protect your tooth enamel, limit the number of sugary foods, and drinks your child consumes.
+Also, note that not all sugary foods are obvious, bread and rice also convert to simple sugars that can damage the teeth.
 When you’re grocery shopping, check the back of the package for the nutrition content.
 Try to avoid sugary drinks like soda, sports drinks, and fruit juice, all of which are notoriously high in sugar.

 Calcium is a dental super mineral because it can neutralize damaging acids and remineralize the enamel to protect the teeth.
-Try incorporating at least one dairy product to each of your child’s meals to increase their calcium intake.
-For children who cannot consume dairy, try giving them other calcium enriched foods and drinks, such as almond milk, canned fish, kale, almonds, or soy beans.
+Try incorporating at least one dairy product into each of your child’s meals to increase their calcium intake.
+For children who cannot consume dairy, try giving them other calcium-enriched foods and drinks, such as almond milk, canned fish, kale, almonds, or soybeans.

 3. Brush and Floss Regularly

-When food particles are left on your child’s teeth, bacteria growth that eats away at enamel and causes cavities.
-This is why it is imperative to brush twice a day, for two minutes at a time, and floss once a day to remove debris from the between the teeth and gums.
+When food particles are left on your child’s teeth, bacteria grow eat away at enamel and cause cavities.
+This is why it is imperative to brush twice a day, for two minutes at a time, and floss once a day to remove debris from between the teeth and gums.
 If your child is unable to floss on their own, then you can help floss their teeth for them.
 Brushing and flossing are great ways to keep their mouth clean and cavity-free.